julioalcazar/Notes/InterviewGuide.md

 *  Always let your interviewer know what you are thinking as he/she will be as interested in your process of thought as your solution.
 *  Also, if you're stuck, they may provide hints if they know what you're doing.
 *  Finally, listen - don't miss a hint if your interviewer is trying to assist you!

+---

+__Why are they asking you to Introduce Yourself?__
+*  Reassurance of your background
+*  Spark conversation
+*  See what you think is important

+---

+__Introduce Yourself Template__
+*  Who are you?
+*  What's your background?
+*  What's a recent accomplishment which fits this position?
+*  Additional Criteria
+	*  Organized and Brief
+	*  Conveys confidence
+	*  Professional demeanor
+	*  Appropriate for the position

+---